Two years ago Microsoft was staring down the barrel of disaster. Today it looks stronger than it has in a decade.

 Customers are used to getting a lot of software functionality for free.
 Microsoft’s biggest rival, Google, operates a free model with customers trading their privacy for software or having to accept advertising as part of the deal.

-For now Microsoft’s strategy is to offer some free services and free tiers of products like OneDrive and Office.
+Microsoft’s strategy is to offer some free services and free tiers of products like OneDrive and Office.
 Customers pay more to get more or a better experience.
-For the most part Microsoft is generous to consumers while recovering revenue from business users.
+Microsoft is generous to consumers while recovering revenue from business users.

 Microsoft remains a solid business.
 It is still the market leader in many areas.
 The company has remarkable resilience, there can’t be many businesses able to waste $10 billion or so chasing a dead end strategy and still come up smelling of roses.